primatejs/primate/docs/blog/introducing-rcompat.md

 `rcompat/invariant` for ensuring runtime invariants, `rcompat/object` for object transformations, and many more useful modules and abstractions.

-The standard library is designed to accomodate for modern development needs: for example, `rcompat/http` supports WebSockets (natively on Deno/Bun, and using NPM's `ws` on Node), while `rcompat/fs.File` offers globbing, listing and manipulation of files, similarly to Python's `pathlib`.
+The standard library is designed to accommodate for modern development needs: for example, `rcompat/http` supports WebSockets (natively on Deno/Bun, and using NPM's `ws` on Node), while `rcompat/fs.File` offers globbing, listing and manipulation of files, similarly to Python's `pathlib`.